MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 ```

 Next, we do the same thing to deploy `service.yaml` to the cluster.
-Then the issuer to manage the TLS certificates.
+Then the `issuer.yaml` to manage the TLS certificates.
 And finally, the
-ingress to route external traffic to the internal `simple-bank`
+`ingress.yaml` to route external traffic to the internal `simple-bank`
 API service.

 ```yaml